bill-from-ri/bill-from-ri/README.md

 ## Ongoing Projects
 - I am currently developing a neural network classifier that can identify handwritten letters from the English alphabet.
+I hope to have it finished by the end of May, 2023.

 ## Past Projects
 - [**BitCalc.**](https://github.com/onionLad/BitCalc) A programming calculator i made during Winter Break, 2022.
 It can perform standard arithmetic as well as bitwise operations like and, or, xor, and invert.